filipizydorczyk/mycha-theme/README.md

 # 📃 To do

 -   [ ] Fix paddings in calendar view
--   [ ] Change color of time underline at the top bar
 -   [x] Update gtk accet color also to `#333333`
 -   [x] Fix chekc icons icon gtk theme